C. J. Goodwin: Pittsburgh Steelers

-After finishing his collegiate career, Goodwin would enter the 2014 NFL Draft.
+After finishing his collegiate career, Goodwin would enter the 2014 NFL draft.
 He was a virtually unknown prospect due to him playing at two NCAA Division II schools and he was thought to be a raw player, but also had good size and measurables to play wide receiver.
 Although he wasn't invited to the official NFL Combine held annually in Indianapolis, he still had good showing at a pre-draft combine held by the Detroit Lions.

 After going undrafted and not receiving any interest as an undrafted free agent immediately after the draft, Goodwin finally received a tryout with the Pittsburgh Steelers after Mel Blount urged them to give him an opportunity.
 He had attended the same high school as Blount's son and worked for Blount as a farmhand for seven years.
 On June 4, 2014, he signed an undrafted rookie free agent contract with the Steelers, for three-years and $1.53 million.
 He was released on August 26.
 He was added to the practice squad five days later.
-He signed a reserve/futures contract on January 5, 2015.

-On August 31, 2015, Goodwin was waived by the Steelers.
+Goodwin signed a reserve/futures contract with Pittsburgh on January 5, 2015.
+On August 31, Goodwin was waived by the Steelers.

 Atlanta Falcons

-On November 3, 2015, Goodwin was signed to the Atlanta Falcons practice squad.
+On November 3, 2015, Goodwin was signed to the Atlanta Falcons' practice squad.

 Goodwin signed a reserve/futures contract with the Atlanta Falcons on January 5, 2016.
 During the Falcons training camp in 2016, he converted from a wide receiver to a cornerback.
 In 2016, he played in 14 games with one start, recording 7 defensive tackles, 2 passes defensed and 10 special teams tackles.
 Goodwin and the Falcons reached Super Bowl LI on February 5, 2017.
 Against the New England Patriots, the Falcons fell in a 34–28 overtime defeat.
 He recorded 2 defensive tackles and one special teams tackle in the game.

 In 2017, Goodwin played in 12 games, making 5 defensive tackles and 3 special teams tackles, before being waived on December 14, 2017.